 George Tillinghast Manor is now listed on the New York State and National Register of Historic Places as “The Jones House”.
 Read more about the listing in the National Historic Registry

 Peter and Mary Whitmer Farm was where the Jesus Christ of Latterday Saints was organized on April 6, 1830.
 Located at 1451 Aunkst Road, Waterloo, NY It opens at 9am year around.
 Contact 315-539- 2552

-honoring World War II Veterans is located in Sampson State Park in Romulus, NY.
+Sampson Memorial Museum, honoring World War II Veterans is in Sampson State Park in Romulus, NY.
 A portion is dedicated to the Navy which operated it as a training center for over 400,00 sailors from 1942-1946.

-is the definition of farm to table.
-Amish Family Farms are dotted through out the area.
-Early the day of the auction Amish and Mennonite farmers pick season produce and flowers to be sold that morning at the auction.
+Seneca Produce Auction is the definition of farm to table.
+Amish Family Farms are dotted throughout the area.
+Early the day of the auction, Amish and Mennonite farmers pick their produce and flowers to be sold that morning at the auction.
 They load them on horse drawn wagons and bring them to 2295 Yerkes Road, Romulus NY.
-We would enjoy having you accompany us to the auction on Monday and Friday morning at 10 am where we purchase the vegetables that we don’t grow ourselves.
+We would enjoy having you accompany us to the auction on Tuesday or Friday morning at 10 am where we purchase the vegetables that we don’t grow ourselves.
 Our raised beds are planted with heirloom tomatoes, kale, garlic, broccoli, squash and herbs.
 We also have fruit trees, a strawberry patch, and yummy red and black raspberries.